mNovus-Industries/Meridia/README.md

 ## Contributing

 We welcome contributions!
-If you would like to contribute to Meridia, check out our `CONTRIBUTING.md` file for guidelines.
+If you would like to contribute to Meridia.

 When submitting a pull request:
 - Use descriptive titles, such as `Add feature X` or `Fix bug Y`.